Anchorsholme: Promenade and coastal defences

+Parks and open spaces

+Anchorsholme Park lies near the seafront.
+It was reopened on 20 July 2020 after being closed for five years due to the construction of a below ground water storage tank and pump for United Utilities.
+The project is designed to lessen stormwater discharges into the sea and improve water bathing quality to comply with a tougher European Bathing Water Directive.
+The reinstated park includes a café, entertainment area, tennis courts and children's play area.

+East Pines Park off Luton Road has a children's play area and gardens.

+School

+Anchorsholme Primary School on East Pines Drive, since renamed Anchorsholme Academy, was opened in 1967.

 Council

 It has two Conservative councillors, Councillor Tony Williams and Councillor Michael Jebson who were elected in 2007 local elections.
 Councillor Tony Williams is the first representative from Anchorsholme to be appointed to a cabinet position on Blackpool Council.
 In the 2011 local elections, Councillor Michael Jebson was replaced by Conservative Councillor Paul Galley in 2011.
 Both Councillors retained their seats in 2015.
 Cllr.
 Tony Williams became Leader of the Conservative Group on Blackpool Council in 2014.

 Sports

 Anchorsholme has two sports team.
 Anchorsholme Football Club compete in the Mid Lancashire Football League Premier Division and Anchorsholme Cricket Club compete in the Fylde Cricket League.

 Notable people

 John Robb, pop music journalist, author and rock musician, grew up in Anchorsholme.